 E-safety is integrated into the ICT curriculum at all levels so that awareness of online safety becomes second nature to our children, leaving them confident, competent, but most of all safe, internet users.

-Children at Garfield use the internet on a regular basis as part of their learning.
+Children at Newlands use the internet on a regular basis as part of their learning.
 Outside school children have access to a wide range of technology, including computers, laptops, tablets and smart phones.